mecid/mecid.github.io/_posts/2020-12-09-styling-custom-swiftui-views-using-environment.md

 }
 ```

 As you can see here, we apply the unified button style for all the buttons in the app.
-All the app buttons will be filled with the accent color and will use the rounded rectangle's shape.
+All buttons will be filled with the accent color and will use the rounded rectangle's shape.

 > To learn more about *ButtonStyle* protocol, look at my ["Mastering buttons in SwiftUI"](/2020/02/19/mastering-buttons-in-swiftui/) post.